kamaslau/manual/src/golang/data_types.md

 ## Boolean

+An integer with a length of 1.

 Only `true` or `false` is valid boolean value, `1` or `"true"` won't pass.

 ## Character

 Single character, define with single quotes.
 It would be transformed into an interger value represented in utf8.

+Usually, each charater in a string represents one byte.
+Yet for some language, one character is represented with multiple bytes.

 ```golang
 var a = 'A'